dat310-spring21/course-info/README.md

 ## Schedule

-This is a tentative shedule and will be subject to changes.
+This is a tentative schedule and will be subject to changes.

 | Week | Lecture | Topic | Resources |
 | --- | --- | --- | --- |